We are seeing some great new changes to one of the most famous boulevards in the World. We are talking about Hollywood Boulevard where the stars

 and Peep shows drew a seedy crowd and

-it was for sure nothing that the Hollywood City Chamber or anybody in the entertainment industry could be proud of.
+or anybody in the entertainment industry could be proud of.

-Ray Bradbury in an article entitled "Celluloid City" in Southern California's Lifestyle Magazine West Ways begins the story with, "I have traveled to
+Bradbury in an article entitled "Celluloid City" in Southern California's

 Paris, Rome, London, and Dublin.